pesekt1/vidly-client/README.md

 >
 ```

-### Code refactoring - extracting the reusable logic from the LoginForm:
+### Code review - extracting the reusable logic from the LoginForm:

 Code review: What is reusable?